cscott/node-pn/README.md

-# P
+# pn

-The `P` library gives you the Promise-using node standard library you've always dreamed of.
+The `pn` library gives you the Promise-using node standard library you've always dreamed of.

 Just about every node standard library method that takes a callback will now